tgig/gigablog/content/posts/20210108-life-philosophy.md

 # My life philosophy

 I am on a journey of learning, curiosity, and connection.
-I strive to be, to LIVE, [[https://travis.giggy.com/miki/106.007.html|these philosophies]].
-These are the mindsets I use in a lifelong quest to fulfill [[https://travis.giggy.com/miki/106.005.html|my mission]].
+I strive to be, to LIVE, [these philosophies](https://travis.giggy.com/miki/106.007.html).
+These are the mindsets I use in a lifelong quest to fulfill [my mission](https://travis.giggy.com/miki/106.005.html).

 1. Be a world-class communicator
 2. Every day is an opportunity to accomplish something.